SAMANYU07/SPACE_SHOOTER_GAME/README.md

 This is my first game made in C++ using SFML library

 Execute game file to run the game
-Game executable will run on linux(not on windows)\n Press backspace to restart the game.
+Game executable will run on linux(not on windows)

+Press backspace to restart the game.

 # Demo: